shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 ---
 Can adding additional explanatory variable make previously-insiginificant ones significant?

 You are conducting regression analysis with lots of variables.
 You find one of them has a huge p-value.
-Can you drop it?
+Shall we drop it?

 Not so fast.
 In this post, I show that there exisits a certain category of explanatory variable (formally known as [*suppressor*](https://en.wikipedia.org/wiki/Mediation_(statistics)#Other_third_variables)), the inclusion of which will increase the explanatory power of exisiting variables, so much so that insignificant ones might end up being significant.